Critical Communication for Adults

 What is the Optimal Treatment for an Auditory Processing Disorder?

 It is critical to start with an audiologic evaluation by an audiologist who specializes in auditory processing.
 An audiologist will give tests that can determine the softest sounds and words a person can hear and other tests to see how well people can recognize sounds in words and sentences.

-A speech-language pathologist can find out how well a person understands and uses language.
-Because the audiologist can help with the functional problems of hearing and processing, and the speech-language pathologist is focused on language, it is optimal to form a team to help individuals who suffer from auditory processing problems.
+Our speech-language pathologists at Therapies for Success will determine how well a person understands and uses language.
+Because the audiologist can help with the functional problems of hearing and processing, and our speech-language pathologists are focused on language, it is optimal to form a team to help individuals who suffer from auditory processing problems.

 What is a Language Disorder?

 Language processing disorders refer to the way the brain processes language—that includes sounds, words, sentences, discourse and text.
 Individuals with language processing disorders often require more time than usual to assign meaning to these parts of language.
 Difficulties with language processing often impact students in social situations and in the workplace; information is frequently presented at a faster pace than these individuals are able to process the information.